sgignoux/sicp-solutions.net/content/post/book-manifesto.md

 - great introduction to the subject
 - no CS degree, highly interested in interpreters and compilers, but intimidated by the existing literature.
 - Showing the path and the why, not just the matured end resutl (ex of database)
+- "How do you know this is correct?"

 Building an xxx in yyy
 Coding